-- Design and Standards: Engineering Plan Approvals and Land Use Consent design advice and reviews continue to increase.
-The department is continuing to review and advise the Eastern Busway Alliance and ensure that the design is meeting the design and technical requirements. - Asset Management: The second year of focused asset management maturity work has commenced.
+The second year of focussed asset management maturity work has commenced.
 The successful delivery of the new Enterprise Asset Management (EAM) System has been identified as a critical part of this year's improvement programme.
 Data cleanse activities are continuing following the bridges pilot of EAM and bugs in the new system are progressively being resolved.
 Work will start of implementing the EAM analytics tools for PT assets in May 2021.

 A process has been confirmed to formally adopt the 2021 Asset Management Plan (AMP).
-The three-year programme to develop the 2024 AMP has been developed and work on the supporting elements of the new plan have commenced.
+The threeyear programme to develop the 2024 AMP has been developed and work on the supporting elements of the new plan have commenced.
 AC are due to publish the updated coastal erosion and flood maps in May 2021 which will serve as a key planning inputs to the 2024 AMP.